algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ```

-#### 4.3.2 Github Comments
+#### 4.3.2 GitHub Comments

-We follow Github standards to enhance readability, but without comments, understanding the commits can take longer than necessary.
+We follow GitHub standards to enhance readability, but without comments, understanding the commits can take longer than necessary.

 To ensure that other team members can **collaborate effectively** and to support long-term maintenance, comments are essential.
 Team members have to **follow the same rules** said before for the comment section to ensure the workflow stays understandable.